eduardomcv/lack.nvim/README.md

 # lack.nvim

-A thin, declarative front-end for `vim.pack.add()`.

-Declare plugins with familiar table syntax. lack.nvim resolves sources, gathers nested dependencies, and passes one deduplicated, dependency-ordered list to Neovim's native package manager.
+Declare plugins with familiar table syntax.

+`lack.nvim` is a thin, declarative front-end for `vim.pack.add()`.
+It resolves sources, gathers nested dependencies, and passes one deduplicated, dependency-ordered list to Neovim's native package manager.

+## Motivation and scope

+I believe `vim.pack` is good enough, but I prefer the declarative style of `lazy.nvim` or `packer.nvim`.
+However, I don't find any use for lazy loading, plugin configuration, or any of the other advanced features that those plugins provide.

+So, lazy + pack = lack.

+`lack.nvim` intentionally provides only declaration shorthand and dependency collection.
+It does not provide:

+- lazy loading
+- plugin configuration execution
+- commands or a user interface
+- build orchestration
+- version consolidation across separate `lack()`/`vim.pack.add()` calls (`lack.nvim` only warns; see [Dependencies](#dependencies))
+- a lockfile
+- updates, removal, or automatic bootstrap behavior

+Installation, loading, updates, removal, and lockfile handling remain native `vim.pack` responsibilities.

 ## Requirements